Rule 3349-3-203 | Faculty workload.

 (vi) Developing a plan for scholarly productivity in the coming year.

-(c) Faculty will be considered "research-inactive" beginning the semester following any of these occurences:
+(d) Faculty may be considered "research-inactive" beginning the semester following any of these occurrences:

 (i) Absence of any peer-reviewed publications in the past three years; or